64kramsystem/personal_notes/topics/mysql.md

 SELECT JSON_EXTRACT('{"extra": {"name": "Foo"}}', '$.extra');
 -- {"name": "Foo"}

--- Extract a random value from an array (!)
+-- Extract a random value from an array (!).
+WATCH OUT!
+Slow, can't be used on thousands of executions, -- even caching the array length.
 --
 SELECT JSON_EXTRACT(mycolumn, CONCAT(
   '$[',